Melad-Hanna/Music-Artists/README.md

 # NBA
 We love music.<br>
-An app for our beloved music artists.
+An app for our beloved music artists.<br>
 Built with love and react js.<br>

 ## TECHNOLOGIES USED